Understanding Android Management with Intune | Android Enterprise

 The reason is that the Device Admin APIs were not a standard part of the Android Source code, but Google provided it as an optional package.

-No EMM solution can provide a consistent management experience across a wide range of Android devices in such a scenario.
+No EMM solution can provide a consistent management experience across a wide range of Android management devices in such a scenario.

-More restrictions are available on a Samsung KNOX device than an equivalent work-managed device, as Google continues to work towards feature parity.
+More restrictions are available on a Samsung KNOX device than an equivalent work-managed device as Google continues to work towards feature parity.

 • Need to enable unknown sources for LOB application deployment from EMM provider,